-- audiences and purposes - ideas (e.g. darkness is inspiring / magical / threatening) - language features (e.g. simile, metaphor, personal pronouns) - structures (e.g. stanza use, journey, group to individual).
+- audiences and purposes - ideas (e.g. naming and identity; names and gender / power) - language features (e.g. metaphor, personal pronoun, cliche, emotive language) - structures (e.g. chronology; expectation / reality; example / generalisation).

-N1 N2 А3 A4 M5 М6 E7 E8 The response: • identifies an idea from the text that relates to the question The response: • identifies an idea from the text that relates to the question • presents a critical discussion of how ONE technique is used to make meaning in relation to the idea The response fulfils the intent of the assessment criteria for Achievement, although some parts may be partial or weak.
+N1 N2 А3 A4 M5 M6 E7 E8 The response: • identifies an idea from the text that relates to the question The response: • identifies an idea from the text that relates to the question • presents a critical discussion of how ONE technique is used to make meaning in relation to the idea The response fulfils the intent of the assessment criteria for Achievement, although some parts may be partial or weak.
 The response securely fulfils the intent of the assessment criteria for Achievement.
 The response fulfils the intent of the assessment criteria for Achievement with Merit, although some parts may be imbalanced or limited.
 The response securely fulfils the intent of the assessment criteria for Achievement with Merit.
 The response fulfils the intent of the assessment criteria for Achievement with Excellence, although some parts may be imbalanced or limited.
 The response securely fulfils the intent of the assessment criteria for Achievement with Excellence.
 OR shows awareness of the use of ONE technique, without linking it to the idea.
-OR shows awareness of the use of TWO techniques, linking them to the idea • includes details from the text(s).
+OR shows awareness of the use of TWO techniques, linking them to the idea • includes details from the text.